AlexWarden2/Reddy_1_1_FE/README.md

 # Future features
 - User authentication
 - Storing data about which questions were answered incorrectly, so the user can refer back to what he still needs to work on
-- music section - where users listen to snippets of music and have to guess the song
+- Music section - where users listen to snippets of music and have to guess the song
 - Randomised test function

 ### Could have: